zolweb/docker-npm/README.md

 }
 ```

-      At some point I'll get that cleaned up and switch it back to `sh`.
+      At some point I'll get that figured out and switch it back to `sh`.

 Please [let me know](https://github.com/mkenney/docker-phpunit/issues) if you have any problems.